pkt-cash/ns-projects/readme.md

 bidding against all of the other buyers, and when you apply for projects, you're competing against all of the other applicants.

-Therefore you should think about making a project proposal as a partnership which allows you to expand your contributions to the PKT ecosystem.
+Therefore you should think of making a project proposal as a partnership which allows you to expand your contributions to the PKT ecosystem.

 ## 1. Read old projects and their feedback